syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 ## Bind value binding

-The value binding can be achieved by using `@bind-Value` attribute and it supports string, int, Enum, bool and complex types.
-If component value has been changed, it will affect all places where you bind the variable for the `bind-value` attribute.
+The value binding can be achieved by using [`@bind-Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute and it supports string, int, Enum, bool and complex types.
+If component value has been changed, it will affect all places where you bind the variable for the [`@bind-value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute.

 {% highlight cshtml %}